FlexerJR/Automatische-Dosieranlage/README.md

 -Rebuild of error and warning messages<br>

 Wiki page<br>
+-Recommendations for hardware installation<br>
+-F.A.Q., Documentation for script, and so on
--Update due to new logic<br>
+-Update wiki due to new logic<br>
--Further explanation of script and datapoints
+-Further explanation datapoints
 <br>

 <H4>Here one screenshot of V4.1. (released)</H4>